All About Database Administrators

-In the United States, there were 119,500 jobs for Database Administrator in 2016.
+In 2016, there was an estimated number of 119,500 jobs in the United States for Database Administrator.
 New jobs are being produced at a rate of 11.5% which is above the national average.
 The Bureau of Labor Statistics predicts 13,700 new jobs for Database Administrator by 2026.
 There will be an estimated 9,300 positions for Database Administrator per year.

 The states with the most job growth for Database Administrator are Utah, Washington, and Colorado.
 Watch out if you plan on working in Alaska, Vermont, or Wyoming.
 These states have the worst job growth for this type of profession.

 Database Administrators who work in New Jersey, Washington, or California, make the highest salaries.

-How much do Database Administrators make in each U.S. state?
+How much do Database Administrators make in different U.S. states?